NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     // store the header of the leaf index block into blockHeader
     // using BlockBuffer::getHeader()

+    // the following variable will be used to store a list of index entries with
-    // declare indices which will store the existing indices + the new index to insert Index indices[blockHeader.numEntries + 1];
+    // existing indices + the new index to insert Index indices[blockHeader.numEntries + 1];

     /*